opsani/envoy-proxy/README.md

 # Opsani Envoy Sidecar

-This repository contains the reference configuration for [Envoy Proxy]() instances injected into services integrating with Opsani for cloud infrastructure optimization.
+This repository contains the reference configuration for [Envoy Proxy](https://www.envoyproxy.io/) instances injected into services integrating with Opsani for cloud infrastructure optimization.

 The sidecar is capable of generating the basic set of metrics necessary to optimize an arbitrary web service orchestrated by Kubernetes.

+The container entrypoint defines a `base-id` value of `31337` to avoid conflicts when multiple copies of Envoy are running in the same host.

 ## Configuration

 The container is configured using a set of environment variables.
 Required values are denoted with **bold** names.
 These values are interpolated into the `envoy.yaml.tmpl` configuration template via the `entrypoint.sh` script run by the container.

 | Name | Description | Default |
 |------|-------------|---------|